 The incident unfolded in the Department of Journalism and Media Studies, where the lecturer – described by sources as a dedicated educator – wrapped up his session with an unconventional act of kindness.
-Speaking on condition of anonymity, the lecturer shared that an “inner voice” prompted him to distribute modest sums to each of the newly admitted students, amounts sufficient for a soft drink or transportation fares across Calabar.
+In a Facebook post, the lecturer shared that an “inner voice” prompted him to distribute modest sums to each of the newly admitted students, amounts sufficient for a soft drink or transportation fares across Calabar.

 “This was simply from my heart, a token to welcome them into 2026.”
 He framed the gesture as an informal “orientation,” emphasizing the importance of community and support for freshers navigating the challenges of higher education in Nigeria.